 This year I took my jam packaging to the next DIY level and made my own fabric toppers, paint-dipped jars, and printable labels (Martha, can you hear me?) and today I’m going to share it all with you.

 Plus, I’ll share my favorite simple, low-sugar strawberry freezer jam recipe.
 Let’s do this.

 After searching high and low for a fabric that would match the labels I made, I came up short and decided to make my own patterned fabric.

 All I did was take some white fabric, a triangle eraser pencil-topper, and some fabric paint and made this cute confetti pattern that was perfect for the color scheme I envisioned.

-2. Next, I painted my jars.
-I love dishes that look like they have been dipped in paint, plus I still wanted to see the pretty color of the jam through the jars so I only painted them 1/3 of the way.
+Next, I painted my jars.
+I love dishes that look like they have been dipped in paint, plus I still wanted to see the pretty color of the jam through the jars.
+So, I only painted them 1/3 of the way up.
 Just tape them off, paint paint paint, and let dry.

 Low-Sugar Strawberry Freezer Jam

-- 3 cups crushed strawberries (about 3-1 lb containers)
+- 3 cups crushed strawberries (about three 1-lb containers)

 - 1-3/4 cups unsweetened cranberry-raspberry or apple juice

-- Up to 3 cups sugar (You can add as much or little as you like.
-I end up doing a cup to a cup and a half.), or 3/4 to 1 cup honey, or desired amount of other artificial sweeteners
+- Up to 3 cups sugar (you can add as much or little as you like; I added 1 – 1.5 cups), or 3/4 to 1 cup honey, or desired amount of other artificial sweeteners

 - GRADUALLY ADD Pectin into fruit juice until dissolved.
 Bring to a full rolling boil that cannot be stirred down, over medium-high heat, stirring frequently.
 Boil hard 1 minute, stirring constantly.
 Remove from heat.